-The charity organise volunteer placements within the developing countries for audiologists to establish clinics and generally help those with hearing impairments.
+The charity organises volunteer placements in developing countries for audiologists to establish clinics and help those with hearing impairments.
 Volunteers help to fit hearing aids and widely educate on deaf awareness and ear care- in order to prevent future issues.

 Where Sound Seekers Work

-They work all over Africa; and work with many different partners to aid these Deaf Communities.
+They work all over Africa with many partners to aid these Deaf Communities.
 They work with them on their hearing impairments and overall issues.
-The charity aims to build long term projects in Africa, providing skills to local people to promote independence in the future.
+The charity aims to build long-term projects in Africa, providing skills to local people to promote independence in the future.

 How You Can Help